There You Go: Critical reception

-"There You Go" earned positive reviews from music critics, many of called it the standout track on parent album Can't Take You Home, with others comparing it favorably to other She'kspere productions from the late 1990s to early 2000s.
+"There You Go" earned positive reviews from music critics, many of called it the standout track on parent album Can't Take Me Home, with others comparing it favorably to other She'kspere productions from the late 1990s to early 2000s.
 In his review of Can't Take Me Home, Lennat Mak from MTV Asia called the song one of the album's "edgy cuts" which had "the grooves needed to top the charts."
 NME critic John Mulvey found that Pink "manages some pretty excellent syncopated put-downs on "There You Go."
 The best track by far on her bland and avoidable debut album, the skills here come courtesy of ace writer/producer Kevin "She’kspere" Briggs, who bestows upon Pink his trademark strums’n’stabs formula heard to such witheringly brilliant effect on TLC's "No Scrubs"."
 Douglas Wolk from Rolling Stone was also positive, saying: "Her debut has one awesome single in "There You Go," whose wronged-woman sass is set to a stop-start groove so bling-bling it redeems a chorus that ends, "Sometimes it be's like that"."

 "There You Go" was favorably compared to other She'kspere productions such as Destiny's Child's "Bills, Bills, Bills" (1999).